 On August 2, 2021, the Company acquired 100% of the equity interests (the "HalioDx Acquisition") of HalioDx SAS and 100% of the equity interest of HalioDx Inc., historically a wholly-owned subsidiary of HalioDx SAS, (collectively referred to as "HalioDx").
 The HalioDx Acquisition gave the Company the capabilities and expertise to manufacture its own IVD test kits for use on the nCounter Analysis System.
-The acquisition also deepened the Company's scientific expertise into the rapidly growing area of immuno-oncology, expanded its reach into colon cancer with the Immunoscore test and further strengthened its offerings to biopharmaceutical and other partners.
-The consideration to acquire HalioDx was \$319.6 million, comprised of \$147.1 million in the form of 3.3 million shares of the Company's common stock based on the Company's share price on the closing date, \$4.2 million in liabilities, and the remainder in cash.
+The acquisition also deepened the Company's scientific expertise and capabilities in the rapidly growing area of immuno-oncology, further strengthening its offerings for biopharmaceutical and other partners.
+The consideration to acquire HalioDx was \$319.6 million, composed of \$147.1 million in the form of 3.3 million shares of the Company's common stock based on the Company's share price on the closing date, \$4.2 million in liabilities, and the remainder in cash.